-Indeed a 30 minutes to 1 hour walk, can speed up the Lymphatic System to double speed.
+Indeed a 30-minute to 1-hour walk can speed up the Lymphatic System to double speed.

-This happens due to the capillary (pre-collector) of the lymphatic system, which constantly opens and close to suck away the lymph.
-Faster is the opening and closing of the doors of the capillary, faster would be the suctions.
+This happens due to the capillary (pre-collector) of the lymphatic system, which constantly opens and closes to suck away the lymph.
+The faster the opening and closing of the doors of the capillary, the quicker the suctions would be.

-Where things can go wrong is when the lymphatic system stop working or doesn’t work strong enough in one or more than one area of the body.
+Where things can go wrong is when the lymphatic system stops working or doesn’t work strong enough in one or more than one area of the body.

-The reason why the LS stop working and cause lymphodema are as follow:
+The reason why the LS stop working and cause lymphodema is as follow:

-- Missing lympho nodes As can happen after surgery for cancer removal
+- Missing lymph nodes can happen after surgery for cancer removal

 - Genetics missing lymph nodes as per genetic

-- Surgery damaging the pre collector/collector or lympho nodes with invasive surgery.
+- Surgery damages the pre-collector/collector or lymph nodes with invasive surgery.

 - Radiation due to cancer treatment